Local

 Roughly a third of the town’s budget pays for fire and police services, and about a quarter each goes to general government operations and environment and development services.
 The town will spend nearly $10.9 million next year to repay its debt, and $69.9 million is budgeted separately for parking, transit, public housing and stormwater needs.

-The town is getting “closer to a sustainable level of funding,” but costs are still rising, Vorhees said.
+The town is getting “closer to a sustainable level of funding,” but costs are still rising, Voorhees said.
 The budget includes $544,375 to address those costs, expand critical services and advance council priorities.

 A budget public hearing is scheduled for May 20, but town staff could schedule other community meetings this month.
 The council is expected to vote on the budget June 10.